c0D3M/Misc/GroupTheory.md

 Example of non-commutative ring can be ring of square matrices.<br />

 ### Ideal
-an idela is a subset of ring such that following property are satisfied a + b belongs to I , where a and b belongs to I r . x = I , r belongs to R and x belongs to I
+an ideal is a subset of ring such that following property are satisfied a + b belongs to I , where a and b belongs to I r . x = I , r belongs to R and x belongs to I
 Example: subset of even integer is a ideal, because above property holds true.